Drugs and the law

 Legislation

-The ACT currently uses several legislative instruments for drug offences including the Drugs of Dependence Act 1989 (DODA), the Criminal Code 2002 (ACT) and the Medicines, Poisons and Therapeutic Goods Act 2008 (ACT).
+The ACT uses several legislative instruments for drug offences including the Drugs of Dependence Act 1989 (DODA), the Criminal Code 2002 (ACT) and the Medicines, Poisons and Therapeutic Goods Act 2008 (ACT).

 Under these legislative instruments there are offence provisions for a range of drugs including modern synthetic types.
 The ACT is always updating legislation to keep pace with changes in drug markets.